SarahWelcher/backofthenet/README.md

 - This website is targeting people who enjoy football and completing quizzes.
 - They are able to answer multiple choice questions about both mens and womens football.
-- There are 15 questions and a leaderboard to see if users can beat their high scores, or their friends high scores.
+- There are 15 questions.
 - Responsive on all device sizes.